dumbmatter/idb/README.md

   await db.put('favourite-number', 7, 'Jen');
   // This fails at compile time, as the 'favourite-number' store expects a number. await db.put('favourite-number', 'Twelve', 'Jake');

+  // If a store has an auto incrementing key specified in autoIncrementKeyPath, that field is optional when writing to the database await db.put('products', {
+    price: 15,
+    productCode: 'my-product',
+  });
 }
 ```